petrvanblokland/DesignDesignSpace/Site.md

 * Do almost any design project that can be done in a month.

 #### In 1 year?
+A selection of these examples.
+Or maybe all?

 * Become an independent typographer with noticable experience;
 * Improve your experience as type designer.
 Or as design educator;
 * Design Variable Font design spaces;